 - 4.2.1 All registration must be submitted through the NSG Integrated system (NIS) Registration Module at https://nsg.moe.edu.sg/nis/#!/login by the stipulated closing date.
-This includes details of participants along with the necessary supporting documents including: - a) Baseline Safety Standards Acknowledgement Form - b) Supporting documents for Special / Transfer case students - c) Other forms as determined by the respective NSGOCs - 4.2.2 Any late or amendments to the registration after the closing date must be sent via email through the Principal to the Lead Convenor

-- 4.2.2.1 Match-based (Team) Sports: 1 working day before the team's next match - 4.3 Replacement and addition of participants - 4.3.1 Replacement of a registered participant is only allowed when that participant is no longer an official student of the school and if the school has maximised their registration numbers. - 4.3.2 Addition of participants is only allowed for students who have joined the school after registration has closed and if schools have not maximised their registration numbers. - 4.3.3 Any request for replacement (Para.
+This includes details of participants along with the necessary supporting documents including: - a) Baseline Safety Standards Acknowledgement Form - b) Supporting documents for Special / Transfer case students - c) Other forms as determined by Wushu NSGOC - 4.2.2 Any late or amendments to the registration after the closing date must be sent via email through the Principal to the Lead Convenor - 4.2.2.1 Event-based Sports (Wushu): 1 working day before issue of start list1 - 4.3 Replacement and addition of participants - 4.3.1 Replacement of a registered participant is only allowed when that participant is no longer an official student of the school and if the school has maximised their registration numbers. - 4.3.2 Addition of participants is only allowed for students who have joined the school after registration has closed and if schools have not maximised their registration numbers. - 4.3.3 Any request for replacement (Para.
 4.3.1) or addition (Para.
-4.3.2) after registration has closed, must be sent via email through the Principal to the Lead Convenor at least one (1) working day before the next match. - 4.4 In competitions where there is a Classification / Pool Round for League Competitions, participants / teams will progress automatically to the League round with no further registration required.
+4.3.2) after registration has closed, must be sent via email through the Principal to the Lead Convenor at least one (1) working day before the next event.